Differences in Development between Countries

 | Tertiary (services) | Low in early development, dominates in advanced economies |

 The progression is primary → secondary → tertiary as a country develops.
-Alongside this, urbanisation rises and birth and death rates fall (the demographic transition from topic 17).
+Alongside this, urbanisation rises and birth and death rates fall (topic 17).